-As the country has already gained some experience in conducting inventories and drafting action plans for the elimination of pesticides, PCBs, DDT and unintentionally produced POPs (uPOPs), thus the new POPs pesticides may to a large extent be managed similar to original POPs pesticides.
-However, new approaches are required to manage the industrial POPs chemicals such as polybrominated diphenyl ethers (PBDE) and PFOS, due to their global use in industrial processes, waste (especially electronic appliances) and recycling streams.
+The development of the original NIP has assisted the Republic of Serbia to gain experiences in conducting inventories, prioritizing action plans for POPs management and drafting action plans for the elimination or reduction of pesticides, DDT, and unintentionally produced POPs (uP-POPs).

+Thus, the lessons learned for managing the original POPs pesticides may to a large extent be applied for conducting new POPs pesticides inventories and drafting action plans.
+However, new approaches are required to manage the industrial POPs chemicals such as brominated diphenyl ethers (BDE) and PFOS, due to their global use in industrial processes, products (especially electronic appliances) and recycling streams.
 For such chemicals, new inventory analyses such as supply chain, material flow and stakeholder analyses would be required to cope with the challenges of new POPs chemical risks posed by consumer products in use and in the market.
-The experience gained by the following projects will be used, if possible:
+Based on the inventory results, the identification and prioritization of new POPs will lead to new action plans and national policy proposals needed in implementing the NIP of the Republic of Serbia in accordance with the provisions of Article 7 of the Stockholm Convention.